American Yacht Harbor

 All the charts and pilot books you will need for the sailing area are issued at your chart briefing.

 You must be moored at least one hour before sunset.
 Night Sailing is not allowed without permission from the base manager.
 The decision to allow night sailing is based on your skill level and can be requested in advance.
-You will need to fill out the Sailing or Power CV for the base to review but we cannot guarantee approval.
+You will need to fill out the Sailing or Power resume for the base to review but we cannot guarantee approval.

 Moorings Fees & Taxes